23/6/2020 – Content of page

 - Below is updates onlive Q&A’s with various colleges, Eunicas and feedback from college admission officers with more detail.
-I will endeavor to keep this as up to date as possible but important PLEASE CHECK COLLEGE WEBSITES AND INSTAGRAM REGULARLY FOR UPDATES, alot are planning virtual events in June
+I will endeavor to keep this as up to date as possible but important PLEASE CHECK COLLEGE WEBSITES AND INSTAGRAM REGULARLY FOR UPDATES, alot are planning ongoing virtual events

-- NEW ADDITION: Summer camps you can access
+- NEW ADDITION: Camps you can access from abroad

 Essential – For daily updates on careers and education news, please use this link and sign up to their newsletter.
 It is a good source of information delivered daily to your inbox: